-Ahmaud Arbery slaying: Defense claims accused killers have been 'vilified'
+Ahmaud Arbery slaying: Defence claims accused killers have been 'vilified'

 Travis McMichael, 34, has hired Decatur-based attorneys Bob Rubin and Jason Sheffield.
 They said in a news release that their client has been vilified and also urged people not to judge too quickly.

-"Travis McMichael has honorably served his country for over a decade," Sheffield said in the release.
+"Travis McMichael has honourably served his country for over a decade," Sheffield said in the release.
 "He is a caring community member and a loving father, son, and friend.
 We must be responsible with the facts of this case and be careful not to compound the tragedy.
 The truth in the case will exonerate Travis."

-Both defense teams said they plan to schedule a preliminary hearing soon, where more of the truth will be revealed.
+Both defence teams said they plan to schedule a preliminary hearing soon, where more of the truth will be revealed.

-Three of the four newly hired attorneys are recent past presidents of the Georgia Association of Criminal Defense Lawyers and one is the group's current vice president.
-All four are experienced criminal defense attorneys.
+Three of the four newly hired attorneys are recent past presidents of the Georgia Association of Criminal Defense Lawyers and one is the group's current vice-president.
+All four are experienced criminal defence attorneys.

 "We've had a string of burglaries," Travis McMichael says on the 911 recording.
-"I was leaving the neighborhood and I just caught a guy running into a house being built two houses down from me."
+"I was leaving the neighbourhood and I just caught a guy running into a house being built two houses down from me."

 Asked for a description, he says: "It's a black male, red shirt and white shorts."
 Calling from inside his truck, he sounds out of breath.
 The 911 operator asks: "Are you okay?"